lukas-blecher/CleanPlateBlender/README.md

 * Enlarge Mask: If your mask is not covering the object completley this parameter enlarges the mask during computation.
 * File Format: The image format of the output images.
 * Output Directory: Where to save the output images.
-* Batch Size: How many images to process at once.
-Set this to 1 in case of memory problems.
 * Threshold: If you are not satisfied with the results try varying this parameter.

 ## Installation